microsoft/BotFramework-Composer/docs/how-to-use-oauth.md

 ![oauth-app-credentials](./media/integration/oauth-app-credentials.png)

 - Copy the `Client ID` and `Client Secret` values and paste them to your Azure's Service Provider Connection Setting.
-These values configure the connection between your Azure resource and Github.
+These values configure the connection between your Azure resource and GitHub.
 Optionally, you can fill `user, repo, admin` in `Scopes`.
 This field specifies the permission you want to grant to the caller.
 Save this setting.

 Now, with the  `Name` , `Client ID`, `Client Secret`, and `Scopes` of your new OAuth connection setting in Azure, you are ready to configure your bot.